Crazy about mango desserts? At Hui Lau Shan in Redmond, 5,040 mangoes a week make it summer all year ’round

 We sprang for the Stewed Bird’s Nest & Harsmar in Coconut ($12.80), a seasonal coconut-milk-based dessert that felt like a velvety, tropical alternative to drinking hot chocolate in front of the fire.
 (Before you ask — bird’s nest is a kind of mushroom.
 Harsmar, also known as hasma or hashima, is a jelly made from fatty frog tissue.)
 It’s served piping hot and very cute, in a hollowed-out coconut.

-Also tasted: The savory Pan-Fried Radish Cake ($6.50), firm rice flour-based slabs with a garlicky topping.
+Also tasted: The savory Pan-Fried Radish Cake ($6.50), firm rice-flour-based slabs with a garlicky topping.

 Delicious — but in the running against mangoes galore, there’s a clear winner.